 New ConvertKit features to help customers comply with GDPR

-Find your EU Subscribers, establish explicit consent, and comply with the GDPR
+Find your EU/EEA, UK, and Swiss Subscribers, establish explicit consent, and comply with the GDPR

-Find my EU Subscribers — You can now select your Subscribers by country, and region!
+Find my EU/EEA, UK, and Swiss Subscribers — You can now select your Subscribers by country, and region!

-Data Processing Agreement — Our Data Processing Agreement (DPA) offers contractual terms that meet GDPR requirements and reflect our data privacy and security commitments to our customers.
-Each customer processing personal data on behalf of EU/EEA individuals can sign this contract with ConvertKit and keep it on file for their records.
+Data Processing Agreement — Our DPA offers contractual terms that meet EU’s GDPR and UK GDPR’s requirements and reflect our data privacy and security commitments to our customers.
+Each customer processing personal data on behalf of EU/EEA, UK, and Swiss individuals can sign this contract with ConvertKit and keep it on file for their records.

-Custom form checkboxes if the visitor is within the EU — This feature can be enabled on the account level and adds an unchecked checkbox to each opt-in Form (or a page after the Form is submitted) for Subscribers to verify that they are consenting to receive marketing emails.
+Custom form checkboxes if the visitor is within the EU/EEA, UK, and Switzerland — This feature can be enabled on the account level and adds an unchecked checkbox to each opt-in Form (or a page after the Form is submitted) for Subscribers to verify that they are consenting to receive marketing emails.
 If it remains unchecked, the Subscriber would receive the opt-in incentive (e.g. a free guide), but does not receive any tags in the platform indicating consent to email them.